 Once you have registered, you will be provided with a link to your team’s ride log where you will add your name and your round-trip riding distance.
 As the Challenge progresses, simply indicate how many days that you rode in the columns provided.

 With links in the ride log, you can view log instructions and your team’s ranking on the Challenge Status Charts.
 The charts will update daily once the Challenge begins.

 Need more information?
 Please visit the Questions/Answers page.

 The Bike to Work Challenge is a grassroots effort to encourage more folks to ride their bikes to work.
 It is intended to promote a fun, healthy, and environment friendly means of getting to and from work.

 During the course of the competition, we’ll provide a couple of surveys collecting information on your commute.
-These surveys will gather information for our community leaders to use when prioritizing and allocating transportation infrastructure funding.
+These surveys will gather information for community leaders to use when ranking and allocating infrastructure funding.

 Who can participate?

 Are there any fees?